Amh-42/linkindeen/ADMIN_SECURITY.md

 ## Overview

-The Anipreneur admin panel is protected by IP-based access control to ensure only authorized devices can access sensitive administrative functions.
+The LinkinDeen admin panel is protected by IP-based access control to ensure only authorized devices can access sensitive administrative functions.
 This adds an additional layer of security beyond username/password authentication.

 ## How It Works